 Our intangible assets consist primarily of developed technology, agreements not to compete and trademarks, all of which are amortized on a straight-line basis over their estimated useful lives.
-Amortization costs in the three months ended March 31, 2008 were lower, as compared to the same period in 2007, as a result of the impairment charge we took in the fourth quarter of 2007 related to Antizol and to the sale of our rights to Cystadane in March 2007, partially offset by amortization costs of \$333,000 recorded on Luvox CR intangibles in the three months ended March 31, 2008.
-We expect amortization costs for the remainder of 2008 to be higher than 2007 costs.
+Amortization costs in the three and six months ended June 30, 2008 were higher as compared to the same periods in 2007, as a result of amortization costs associated with the Luvox CR intangibles, offset by lower amortization costs on the Antizol intangibles.
+We expect amortization costs for the year ending December 31, 2008 to be higher than in the year ended December 31, 2007.